9 Ways Rotary Die Cutting Equipment Has Changed Our Lives?

 When one small part is late, the whole assembly waits.

-This is how “tiny parts” become schedule killers.
+That’s how tiny parts become schedule killers.

 Is rotary die cutting always better than flatbed die cutting?